aysedemirel/100-days-of-code/log.md

 ### Day 12: February 11, Thursday

+**Today's Progress**:

-**Today's Progress**: FreeCodeCamp - Applied Accessibility and Udacity - Intro AI - Build a model.
+- FreeCodeCamp - Applied Accessibility
+- Udacity - Intro AI - Build a model.

 **Thoughts:** I made a to-do list before starting daily progress, I think it motivated me.
 After that, I'm going to make a to-do list for two days in the 100DaysOfCode challenge.